Travel Budget for Kampala Visit Kampala on a Budget or Travel in Style

 What did other people spend on Transportation in Kampala?

-Typical prices for Transportation in Kampala are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Kampala, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for transit in Kampala are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in Kampala.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 • Taxi around town